Reviewing Allianz (ALIZY) and Its Peers

 |6.78%

-This table compares Allianz and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Allianz and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue